 As mentioned above, the similarities with vampires was a comparison that I couldn’t help but make.
 But so too there are similarities with zombie films.
 There is one panel in particular where Kirie steps out to investigate a strange noise that she hears in the corridors.
 That investigation takes her straight towards a group of demonic-looking women all after one thing — blood.

-Although they are very mindful of what they are doing and how they are doing it, that horde of evil ladies drew big parallels with scenes I’d seen from zombie films.
+Despite them being mindful of what they are doing and how they are doing it, the horde of evil ladies drew big parallels with scenes I’d seen from zombie films.
 Such as the group pursuing as one demonic pack; the people who come out to investigate and get caught and devoured.
 But perhaps my favourite part was when Kirie manages to escape the horde and lock herself back in her own room, only to be locked inside with something already lurking in there.

 Without a doubt, Mosquitoes is one of my top three favourite Uzumaki chapters.
-Until I have finished re-reading the whole collection for these write-up posts, I wont know if it is my number one.
+I’m not quite sure if it’s my absolute number one yet.
 But I think it’ll be a close one.

 What’s great too, is that this story works great as it’s own standalone tale, separate from the surrounding story of the spiral nightmare.
 Junji Ito’s genius is on full show here with his gruesome depictions of blood-thirsty women being like mosquitoes.
-But instead of them just being pests as their tiny counterparts tend to be, these women are wild-eyed, scary animals that kill on site any who cross them.
+But instead of them just being pests as their tiny counterparts tend to be, these women are wild-eyed, demonic animals.
+And they will kill on site anyone who crosses their path.

 Despite this being able to stand on it’s own story merits, it is actually followed on directly by the next chapter, “Umbilical Cord”.
 I can’t remember the story itself, having only just read the next chapter’s title.
 But seeing as it deals with the babies that came as a result of that evil night, it definitely feels like it will be just as crazier — perhaps more so.

 If you’re looking for a reason to start reading Uzumaki, or even just Junji Ito in general, please do give this one a read.
-You could even go to your local bookshop that has it in stock, and just jump straight to chapter 10 on page 299.
-I guarantee you will at least enjoy the experience, but you’ll more likely than not end up buying the collection then and there.
+You could even go to your local bookshop that has it in stock, and jump straight to page 299.
+I guarantee you will at least enjoy the experience.
+But you’ll more likely than not end up buying the collection then and there.